Blog>Expert Advice>Rainwater harvesting systems: Domestic and professional

 Rainwater harvesting systems: Domestic and professional

-Join us as we explore this innovative idea, as well as looking into the advantages, uses and types of domestic rainwater harvesting systems.
+In this guide, we take a look at the advantages, uses and types of domestic rainwater harvesting systems.
 Plus, we’ll answer your questions on “What is a rainwater harvesting system?” and provide guidance on how to build a rainwater harvesting system.

 What is a rainwater harvesting system?